tldr-pages/tldr/pages/linux/nordvpn.md

 `nordvpn status`

-- Connect to the nearest server:
+- Connect to the nearest NordVPN server:

 `nordvpn connect`